Gardaí can now fine cross-Border travellers under new Covid-19 rules

 In a separate amendment published on Monday, Mr Donnelly imposed a new category of travel restriction aimed at Irish holiday makers.
 People found travelling to an airport or seaport for the purpose of onward travel without reasonable excuse will now face a fixed fine of €500.

-It is understood these fines can be issued from today.
+It is understood these fines can be issued immediately.
 However the Garda system is still being upgraded, meaning offenders will only receive the fine in the post at a later date.

+In excess of 2,100 fines have now been issued for travel without a reasonable excuse, gardaí said.

+In addition, over the weekend gardaí broke up house parties with up to 30 people in attendance in Cos Dublin, Sligo, Galway, Kildare, Kilkenny, Westmeath, Limerick, Cork and Tipperary.
+In excess of 150 fines were issued for either organising or attending a house party.

 Border TDs have said they are comfortable with the new cross-Border travel regulations and believe gardaí will handle any breaches of the new rules sensitively.